 - Legal problems.

-- Redundancy, long-term unemployment, fear of losing job or looking for a job.
+- Redundancy, long-term unemployment, fear of losing your job or looking for a new job.

 - Major changes or problems at work or college (including difficult relationships, bullying or harassment, working in a hostile work-place, starting a new job).